danielckv/dynamic-mcp-agent-networks/README.md

 # MCP Connector Generator

-FullScaleAgenticSwarm is a project that demonstrates the ability to generate dynamic agents for diverse logic-based tasks, driven by prompts and instructions.

-## Overview
-A cross-platform network scanner that discovers APIs, endpoints, and logs on a network and automatically generates MCP (Monitoring and Control Protocol) connectors.
+A powerful cross-platform agent that automatically discovers and monitors network services in your infrastructure.
+This tool scans your network for APIs, endpoints, logs, and other services, then generates MCP (Monitoring and Control Protocol) connectors for seamless integration with your monitoring systems.

-Features
+## Key Features

-Scans network for APIs, endpoints, and logs
-Detects service types based on port and protocol Supports multiple discovery methods (port scanning, mDNS, UPnP) Generates standardized MCP connectors
-Cross-platform (Windows, macOS, Linux)
-Configurable scan parameters
+- **Automatic Service Discovery**: Scans networks to identify APIs, databases, log sources, message queues, and other services
+- **Cross-Platform Support**: Runs on Windows, macOS, Linux, and other UNIX-like systems
+- **Multiple Discovery Methods**: Uses port scanning, mDNS, and UPnP to find all available services
+- **Intelligent Service Classification**: Automatically determines service types and appropriate monitoring configurations
+- **Customizable Configuration**: Fine-tune scanning parameters, network ranges, and connector settings
+- **Lightweight and Efficient**: Built in Rust for maximum performance with minimal resource usage
+- **Easy Integration**: Generates standardized connector files that work with existing monitoring platforms

+Perfect for DevOps teams, system administrators, and anyone who needs comprehensive visibility into their network infrastructure.